BigGreen-IT/ALZ-StartSmall/README.md

 The BGIT Azure Landing Zone offering provides customers with an environment that meets Azure’s best practices for Cloud Adoption Framework and gives customers the flexibility to change or customize their environment as needed.
 The following resources are automatically deployed as part of your landing zone:

 Resource groups

-Virtual networks
+Virtual networks (VNet)
 Subnets

-VPN Gateway
+Virtual Network Gateway

-Network Security Group
+Network Security Group (NSG)

-Local Network Gateway

 Resource Tagging
 Azure Policy

 If you need assistance in purchasing this solution or have questions please contact support@biggreenit.com